xtrm0/csd-blog/website/content/2021/kangaroo.md

 popular objects are cached.
 Caches allow quicker access to the popular objects and lower load on the storage layer.
-To be effective, caching layers need to scale with the quantity of data, but scaling tradition DRAM caches is prohibitively expensive.
+To be effective, caching layers need to scale with the quantity of data, but scaling traditional DRAM caches is prohibitively expensive.
 Instead, companies are increasingly using flash to build larger caches since flash is 100x cheaper per bit than DRAM.

 Unfortunately, prior flash caches fall short of efficiently caching tiny objects.